DevonOickle/cst_3106/Lab 5 README.md

 ## Game Mock-Ups

 ## Playing Instructions
-Rolling: Players roll tge dice up to three times per round.
+Rolling: Players roll the dice up to three times per round.
 The player chooses which dice they want to keep for the next roll.
 Scoring: Points are awarded based on the dice combination rolled.
 Game end: Once all the scorecard combinations are filled, the game will tally the points and show the total score.